 To ensure the proper performance of the transceiver, it is highly recommended that you send your device to an official Barryvox® service center once every three years for a functional test.
 The recommended date of the next check can be viewed under "Maintenance" in the shut down sequence of the device.
-(See "Periodic check by a Barryvox® Service Center" in chapter "Additional Information".)
+(See "Periodic check by a Barryvox® Service Center".)